bertman12/wc3-invasion-defense/README.md

 add some tooltip button ui to show current income rate and other stats too, like upgrades .

 i wonder if it would be interesting if you could take a portal to an island and defend some things there too

+depending on the player the hero chose they will get an item that will let them summon a personal retinue every 2 minutes. free of charge? the units will fill a niche and theme related to the hero.

+Also players should start the game with a commander?
+Commanders should have mass tp Units also should have in their tooltip what roles they are good for like choke points, open fields, etc.

+PURCHASING TOWNS WILL SPAWN UNITS FOR YOU AT THE START OF EVERY DAY.
+YOU MUST PAY A LARGE SUM OF MONEY TO GET A TOWN and not cost you any food

+after evry night, the percentage of undead that are leftover increases; also prevent buying farms,e tc on 1st day

+start night timer at 1:30 ; increase by 30 secs per round

+add tax evasion upgrade that allows you to earn more money from farms.

+allow players to go into debt. at high interest rates

+add upgrades to increase the number of free units you get from owned buildings

+maybe let some players play as bandits that fuck with teh regular players. but dont make them stronger than normal players.

+for barricades, maybe after they are built i can change teh isBuilding unit field to false, that way undead will attack them instead of going around them.